mendix/docs/content/en/docs/apidocs-mxsdk/mxsdk/_index.md

 ## 1 Introduction and FAQ

-Before the [Mendix Platform SDK](https://apidocs.rnd.mendix.com/platformsdk/latest/index.html) can make your life easier, you should learn about the [Mendix Model SDK](https://apidocs.rnd.mendix.com/modelsdk/latest/index.html).
-Start with the [SDK Introduction](/apidocs-mxsdk/mxsdk/sdk-intro/) and the [SDK FAQ](/apidocs-mxsdk/mxsdk/sdk-faq/).
+Before the [Mendix Platform SDK](https://apidocs.rnd.mendix.com/platformsdk/latest/index.html) can make your life easier, start with the [SDK Introduction](/apidocs-mxsdk/mxsdk/sdk-intro/) and the [SDK FAQ](/apidocs-mxsdk/mxsdk/sdk-faq/).

 ## 2 SDK Reference Guide